MkrtchyanVahe/Task/README.md

 --------------------------------------------------------------------------------------------------------------------
+4.1.
+Set up an Amazon EKS cluster and connect it to the VPC.
 --------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------
   This is a Terraform configuration file for creating an Amazon EKS (Elastic Kubernetes Service) node group with an